lukewt1017/qd-software/README.md

-# qd-software
+# QD Software
-QD Software Web-site and software
+This is the web-site of QD Software.